MrSilvaRenato/book_library_app.github.io/readme.txt

 Hi Dear,
-My name is Renato and I am a website development student.
+My name is Renato and I am a website development student based in Australia - Brisbane.
+Please, feel free to download this project and execute it on localhost.
+The necessary mysql database you will find in the mysql-database folder.

 This project is part of my portfolio while I have been studying and learning.
 I am looking for job opportunities and I hope this project helps me to show some of my skills and knowledge.